Caravan, campervan or motorhome?

 The height of the caravan ranges from 2.6m to 3.2m, so special care should be taken with low driveways or tree branches.

 Length, width and ultimately type are still about certain compromises.
-Every caravanner caravans differently, goes to different places and has different requirements.
+Every motorhome owner travels differently, goes to different places and has different requirements.
 That’s why there are not 1000 but 1200 models.

 Whether you opt for a Fiat, Ford, Renault, Iveco Mercedes or Volkwagen is up to you.
 Each make and model has its pros and cons and each caravanner has different expectations of a caravan.